Article | November 11, 2022 | Authored by KDP LLP

 Which will be higher: your tax burden now, during conversion, or your tax burden during retirement, when you take distributions?
 That’s the million-dollar question.

 The Tax Cuts and Jobs Act reduced individual income tax rates from 2018 through 2025.
 Unless Congress enacts new legislation to cut taxes, rates will increase in 2026.
 Furthermore, the Biden administration would like to pass legislation increasing both spending and taxes.
+Even though the Build Back Better bill did not pass the Senate, it doesn’t mean that components of the bill won’t be carved out into smaller pieces of legislation and passed.

 Regardless of how Congress affects future tax rates, an individual may experience a higher or lower future tax rate purely due to their future income level.
 An individual who is early in their career or a shareholder in a growing company may have higher earnings in the future and be pushed into a higher tax rate.